sagemath/trac_to_gh/Issue 3884.md

 # Issue 3884: change banner in "sage -advanced"

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3884

 Original creator: was